Hi-Folks/statistics/README.md

 // Mode              : 5
 ```

-### Calculate Frequency Table
+#### Calculate Frequency Table

-Statistics packages have some methods for generating Frequency Table:
+The `Statistics` packages have some methods for generating Frequency Table:
-- frequencies(): a frequency is the number of times a value of the data occurs;
+- `frequencies()`: a frequency is the number of times a value of the data occurs;
-- relativeFrequencies(): a relative frequency is the ratio (fraction or proportion) of the number of times a value of the data occurs in the set of all outcomes to the total number of outcomes;
+- `relativeFrequencies()`: a relative frequency is the ratio (fraction or proportion) of the number of times a value of the data occurs in the set of all outcomes to the total number of outcomes;
-- cumulativeFrequencies(): is the accumulation of the previous relative frequencies;
+- `cumulativeFrequencies()`: is the accumulation of the previous relative frequencies;
-- cumulativeRelativeFrequencies(): is the accumulation of the previous relative ratio.
+- `cumulativeRelativeFrequencies()`: is the accumulation of the previous relative ratio.

 ```php
 use HiFolks\Statistics\Statistics;